PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/060-settlement/020-mediators.md

 5. **Final Settlement**: The instruction can be settled using standard settlement methods during the lock period

-### Lock Period and Expiry
+### Lock Period, Unlocking, and Relocking

 - **Maximum Lock Period**:
   - **Mainnet and Testnet**: 24 hours (86,400,000 milliseconds)
   - **Development chains**: 24 minutes (1,440,000 milliseconds)
+- **Explicit Unlock**: A mediator can call `settlement::unlock_instruction` to unlock a `LockedForExecution` instruction before its lock period expires.
+This starts a **relock cooldown** during which the instruction cannot be relocked:
+  - **Mainnet and Testnet**: 4 hours (14,400,000 milliseconds)
+  - **Development chains**: 10 minutes (600,000 milliseconds)
-- **Lock Expiry Behavior**: When the lock period expires:
+- **Lock Expiry Behavior**: When the maximum lock period elapses without an explicit unlock:
   - The instruction status remains `LockedForExecution`
-  - **Execution is blocked** unless a mediator calls `lock_instruction` again to reset the timestamp
+  - **Execution is blocked** unless a mediator successfully relocks the instruction (see below)
   - **Assets remain locked** and are NOT automatically released
   - **Withdrawal of affirmations remains blocked** (status is still `LockedForExecution`)
-  - Only rejection by any valid party is allowed after expiry
+  - Rejection by any valid party is allowed after expiry
-  - Assets are only released by execution, rejection, or successful re-locking followed by execution
+  - Assets are only released by execution, rejection, or successful relocking followed by execution
-- **Lock Extension**: Mediators can extend the lock period by calling `lock_instruction` again, which updates the timestamp and resets the lock period
+- **Relocking**: A mediator can call `lock_instruction` again on an already-locked or previously-unlocked instruction, subject to two independent conditions, either of which permits the relock:
+  - If the instruction is still `LockedForExecution` and its maximum lock period **plus** the relock cooldown has elapsed since it was originally locked, or
+  - If the instruction was explicitly unlocked via `unlock_instruction` and the relock cooldown has elapsed since that unlock
+  - Calling `lock_instruction` on a still-locked instruction before this window opens fails with `InstructionAlreadyLocked`; calling it during an active cooldown after an explicit unlock fails with `RelockCooldownNotExpired`
+  - Each successful relock increments a per-instruction relock counter.
+Relocking is capped at **3 relocks** per instruction (`MaxRelockCount`); a further attempt fails with `MaxRelockCountExceeded`
-- **Timestamp Tracking**: The system tracks when each instruction was locked for period validation
+- **Timestamp Tracking**: The system tracks both when an instruction was locked and, separately, when it was last explicitly unlocked, to enforce the windows above.

 ### Requirements and Restrictions

-**Who Can Lock Instructions:**
+**Who Can Lock, Unlock, or Relock Instructions:**

-Only designated mediators can call `settlement::lock_instruction`.
+Only designated mediators can call `settlement::lock_instruction` or `settlement::unlock_instruction`.
 Mediators can be designated:

 - At the instruction level (specified during creation)
 - At the asset level (mandatory mediators for involved assets)